-In this inaugural edition, Longview aims to provide a holistic overview of our efforts to understand and manage our climate-related risks and opportunities in a way that is valuable to our clients and their beneficiaries.
-To this end, we report on the climate risks and opportunities that we believe are relevant across three main areas of our business - through serving our clients, in our investment portfolio, and in our operations.
-We also evaluate the resilience of the Longview Global Equity portfolio for various climate-related scenarios by quantifying the impacts of climate transition and physical risks on our portfolio where possible, using data from our external provider, S&P Trucost.3 Throughout the report, we explain how we intend to further integrate our understanding of climate risks and opportunities, including working with our clients to support their climate-related goals and engaging with our portfolio companies to drive positive climate outcomes.
+Longview published its inaugural report in 2024.
+In this second edition, our aim is to continue to provide a holistic overview of how we understand and manage our climate-related risks and opportunities in a way that is valuable to our clients and their beneficiaries.
+To this end, we report on the climate risks and opportunities that we deem to be relevant across three main areas of our business - through serving our clients, in our investment portfolio, and in our operations.
+We also evaluate the resilience of the Longview Global Equity portfolio for various climate-related scenarios by quantifying the impacts of climate transition and physical risks on our portfolio where possible, using data from our external provider, S&P Trucost4.
+Throughout the report, we explain how we intend to further embed our understanding of climate risks and opportunities, building on areas where this is already integrated.
+This includes working with our clients to support their climate-related goals and engaging with our portfolio companies on their climate plans.